Jobs

 Viewing Job Output

-Section titled “Working with Jobs”Listing Jobs
+Section titled “Working with Jobs”Viewing Agent and Job Status

 - Network connectivity was lost